amirke1379/amirke1379/README.md

 - 🌱 I’m currently learning **AI 2, Embedded System, Generative AI and LLMs, Cloud Computing**

-- 👨‍💻 All of my projects are available at [amirkeshtkar.com](amirkeshtkar.com)

 - 💬 Ask me about **Java, Networking, Deployment, Backend and Frontend Developments**

 - 📫 How to reach me **keshtkaramirhossein@gmail.com**